Heart Murmurs in Children

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
 During an exam, the provider will listen to your child's heart with a stethoscope.
 If the provider hears an abnormal sound, he or she may refer you to a pediatric cardiologist.
 This is a doctor with special training to treat children with heart problems.
 Tests include:

 - Chest X-ray.
-An X-ray of the heart and lungs.
+An X-ray creates images of the heart and lungs.

 - Electrocardiogram (ECG).
-A simple test of the electrical activity of the heart.
+This test that measures the electrical activity of the heart.

 - Echocardiography (echo).
 An exam that uses sound waves (ultrasound) to look at the structure and function of the heart.
 This is the most important test to find heart murmurs.